Visiting A Traditional Farming Village In Selangor

 The Sahibis farm has only two acres for oil palm as the rest of the family farm grows a mix of fruits and vegetables which is sold in a local farmers market to supplement the family income.

 We then visited Mr. Fitris, whose family farm of four acres was dedicated to the oil palm tree.
-An oil palm farming veteran, his farm was in its second round of planting as the first crop was grown thirty five years ago.
+An oil palm farming veteran, his farm was in its second round of planting as the first crop was grown thirty-five years ago.
 His careful maintenance of his farm shows in his monthly harvest which is higher than the Malaysian average for small farmers.

 Following that, we visited with Mr. Soshada who bought two acres of land in the village with his brother fifteen years ago.
-The aging coconut trees that was planted originally was removed and replaced with oil palm trees.
-The shared earnings from this small farm is not enough for a livelihood so he offers his labour to other farmers to maintain their farms.
+The aging coconut trees that were planted originally was removed and replaced with oil palm trees.
+The shared earnings from this small farm are not enough for a livelihood so he offers his labour to other farmers to maintain their farms.
 He spends his days working the different farms around Kampung Tok Muda which range from 2 to 10 acres.

 Making a living for these farmers in the present day when prices for Fresh Fruit Bunches are low is a tough grind for these farmers in Kampung Tok Muda.
 What seems to keep them going is the role model they see in Hariri.
 He is an inspiration for them as they hope that the hard labour they put in, will enable their own children to find better futures through education.